 Most states have form books for practice in that state.
 They may be published by the state courts, by the state's bar organization, or by private publishers.

 Pattern jury instructions are forms used by lawyers and judges to draft the charge given to a jury.
-North Carolina pattern jury instructions are in the Walker North Carolina Alcove (Level 3), and available electronically through the UNC School of Government.
+North Carolina pattern jury instructions are in the Walker North Carolina Area (Level 3), and available electronically through the UNC School of Government.
 Check the Duke University Libraries catalog for other jurisdictions by doing a subject heading search for instructions to juries -- state.

 The library has a number of forms sets for North Carolina.
-Douglas, R.D., Douglas' Forms (NC Alcove KFN7468 .D682 & online in Lexis Advance) is a multi-volume set containing both pleading and practice forms and general forms, such as for real estate and wills.
+Douglas, R.D., Douglas' Forms (NC Area KFN7468 .D682 & online in Lexis Advance) is a multi-volume set containing both pleading and practice forms and general forms, such as for real estate and wills.
 The 2009 "Transactions in Turbulent Times" supplement covers common transactional forms related to economic downturns; although this appears at the end of the print and online Douglas' Forms set, the content is not specific to North Carolina.
 It can also be accessed and searched separately by the source title Transactions in Turbulent Times.

 Price, R.M., North Carolina Criminal Trial Practice Forms, 6th ed.
-(NC Alcove KFN7975.A65 P742 2016 & online in Westlaw) presents a comprehensive list of forms for criminal practice, also arranged to parallel the chronological order of a criminal proceeding.
+(NC Area KFN7975.A65 P742 2016 & online in Westlaw) presents a comprehensive list of forms for criminal practice, also arranged to parallel the chronological order of a criminal proceeding.

 To find general forms for a particular state, search the Duke University Libraries catalog with a subject heading search for forms (law) -- [state].
 The library has a limited collection of forms from other states.
 Additional materials may be found in online services, as described in Section I.